-Angular measurements: - Sine bar, angle dekor, Optical bevel protractor with a working standard (generally slip gauges).
+Angular measurements: - Sine bar, angle dekor, Optical bevel protractor

+Comparator: It is a precision instrument employed to compare the dimension of a given component with a working standard (generally slip gauges).
 It does not measure the actual dimension but indicates how much it differs from the basic dimension (working standard).